 Collaborative marketing models for New England farms

-We organized a series of educational workshops to bring together farmers and stakeholders for peer learning and networking— synthesis and report coming soon!
-We are also conducting a customer survey and a comparative case study of four types of collaborative marketing models to understand common challenges and opportunities with different ways of structuring these models.
+Our team organized a series of educational workshops to bring together farmers and stakeholders for peer learning and networking— synthesis report coming soon!
+We also conducted a comparative case study of four types of collaborative marketing models (ie. food hub, cooperative multi-farm CSA, cooperative farm store, etc.) to understand common challenges and opportunities with different ways of structuring these models.

-We are also coordinating a financial component to develop enterprise budgets for different types of collaborative marketing models (ie. food hubs, cooperative multi-farm CSAs, farm stores, etc.) to answer the following questions:
+We also coordinated a financial assessment of these four different types of collaborative marketing models to answer the following questions:

-• What pinch points are most challenging to the financial viability of the different models?
+• Which aspects are most challenging to the financial viability of the different models?

 • How will changes in different parts of the operation impact their financial viability?